nicotsou/nicotsou.com/content/blog/windows-anniversary/index.md

 ![A screenshot of Windows 1.0.](images/f7a97e1d-1915-45fd-b8c5-20e5d934ed73-620x371.png) _The design wasn’t inspired by Lego.
 It’s just most computers were only able to display 16 colors._

 I don’t have much to share here, since I never had the chance to [play](https://www.pcjs.org/software/pcx86/sys/windows/1.01/ega/) with the first version of Windows.
-My depute to the world of bad software engineering was with…
+My debut in the world of bad software engineering was with…

 ## Windows 3.1